isitix/devops_hands_on_training/openstack/day1.md

 SWIFT_DATA_DIR=$DEST/data
 ```

+XXXX Errors while executing ./stack.sh

-### Installation...
+### Conclusion

 The installation process works but there are still many errors.
+We should probably choose our target operating system version more carefully.
 We are looking for another way to install devstack.

 ## END OF DAY 1